What is a Toyota certified collision center?

 Are Toyota certified body shops only located at Toyota dealerships?

-No. Many Toyota certified collision centers are independent auto body shops, not affiliated with any Toyota dealership.
-Toyota's certification program is available to any qualifying shop that meets the equipment and training requirements.
-Some Toyota dealerships do operate certified body shops, but Toyota certification is not exclusive to dealership facilities.
+No. Many certified collision centers are independent shops not affiliated with dealerships.
+Toyota's program is available to any qualifying shop meeting equipment and training requirements.